ktvargo-ms/aro/README.md

 6. Optional: Create Service Princpal (SP) or Managed Identity.

 It is recommended to use a SP with proper permissions.
 [Creating Azure SP](https://docs.openshift.com/container-platform/4.17/installing/installing_azure/installing-azure-account.html#installation-creating-azure-service-principal_installing-azure-account)

+## Notes:

+1. The cluster is expensive and will use up your balance in a couple days.
+There is no 'Stop' option, only delete.
+2. [Connect to the OpenShift Console](https://learn.microsoft.com/en-us/azure/openshift/connect-cluster) after the cluster is created.